Understanding direct cremation

 A memorial tree that lasts

-Plant a memorial tree in your loved one’s name — a beautiful, living tribute for years to come.
+Some families choose to plant a memorial tree in their loved one’s name — a living tribute for years to come.

 A specialist to guide you